 \section{Results}

-We measured photometric redshifts for 64 sources.
-The Table \ref{tab:result} reports the photometric redshifts or upper limits, fitting statistics, and the corresponding SED models for the sample.
+Table \ref{tab:result} reports the photometric redshifts or upper limits, fitting statistics, and the corresponding SED models for the sample.
 Four high-$z$ BL Lacs are reported, and detailed information about the models and magnitudes is presented in Figure \ref{fig:high-$z$_sed}.
-The four high-z BL Lacs are 4FGL J0506.9$+$0323, 4FGL J1125.1$-$2101, 4FGL J1823.5$+$6858, 4FGL J2144.2$+$3132.
-The power-law templates estimates redshifts at $2.03^{+0.07}_{-0.05}$, $1.84^{+0.10}_{-0.03}$, $2.04^{+0.16}_{-0.14}$, $2.93^{+0.01}_{-0.04}$ respectively, while galaxy templates estimates redshifts at $1.13^{+0.01}_{-0.01}$, $1.28^{+0.00}_{-0.03}$, $2.13^{+0.04}_{-0.06}$, $0.04^{+0.01}_{-0.01}$ respectively.
-However, all the high-$z$ sources are identified as BL Lacs in the 4FGL-DR3 catalog, therefore the redshifts determined by the power-law models are more likely, and they are reported as the best-fit photometric in Table \ref{tab:result}.
-Upper limits are also reported for sources with $P_z < 90\% $ and $\chi^2 \leqslant30$.
+Two sources, 4FGL J0506.9$+$0323 and 4FGL J1823.5$+$6858, are best fit by power-law models, yielding photometric redshifts at $2.03^{+0.07}_{-0.05}$ and $2.04^{+0.16}_{-0.14}$, respectively.
+For the other two sources, 4FGL J1125.1$-$2101 and 4FGL J2144.2$+$3132, the fit slightly prefers Type I AGN (pl\_QSO\_DR2\_029\_t0) and a mix of a lenticular galaxy and partially obscured Type I AGN (S0\_70\_QSO2\_30).
+However, their optical spectra from ZBLLAC \citep{landoniZBLLACSpectroscopicDatabase2020} are featureless and well described by power-law continuum, consistent with their BL Lac classification.
+Therefore, the preferred galaxy/AGN fits might be caused by template degeneracy, and we report the redshifts derived from the power-law fits at $1.84^{+0.10}_{-0.03}$ and $2.93^{+0.01}_{-0.04}$, which we consider more physically appropriate for these sources.
+The best-fit optical power-law indices for the four high-$z$ sources are consistent with the optical spectral indices of 475 BL Lacs reported by \cite{shawSPECTROSCOPYLARGESTEVER2013a}, which span the range -0.291 to 2.250 after excluding outliers using the Median Absolute Deviation (MAD) method.